NavneetKanna/blog/_posts/2023-12-25-what-is-machine-learning-?.md

 date: 2023-12-25
 ---

 Before delving into the realms of machine learning, it's essential to understand its fundamental aspects: What is it?
 What problems does it aim to solve?
-And why does it work?

 ## What is Machine Learning?